r-barnes/waterviz/README.md

 This information is displayed on a per-county basis (using the [Census TIGER/Line files](http://www2.census.gov/geo/tiger/GENZ2013/cb_2013_us_county_5m.zip)) where counties are coloured from white to deep red depending on how much near-shore development they have incurred.

 Put another way, the foregoing provides an analysis of riparian buffer zones.
 The lack of such zones has much to do with poor water quality and dead zones downstream and policy action to expand buffer zone size and quantity has become a [hot topic](http://www.startribune.com/lifestyle/health/299464721.html) recently.

+Hurricane data has been overlaid in order to facilitate understanding of the causes for high water volumes.

 Future improvements to the project include optimizing server-side database queries and caching.
 While the project is set up to update data in real-time, updating has been disabled for the next couple of weeks as a proof-of-concept to ensure speedy performance.
 Additionally improvements will be made to the user interface to facilitate deeper exploration of the data.